bluesky/bluesky-queueserver/README.rst

 In the first shell start RE Manager::

-  python -m bluesky_queueserver.start_manager
+  start-re-manager

 The Web Server should be started from the second shell as follows::

-  python -m aiohttp.web -H 0.0.0.0 -P 8080 bluesky_queueserver.server:init_func
+  python -m aiohttp.web -H 0.0.0.0 -P 8080 bluesky_queueserver.server.server:init_func

 Use the third shell to send REST API requests to the server.
 Add plans to the queue::